2i2c-org/infrastructure/docs/contributing/code-review.md

    Here are some examples of *novel* configuration that requires approval from a 2i2c engineer before merging:
    - Adding python code to `hub.extraConfig` to enable new functionality, such as adding a postgres database to each user pod.
-   - Significant alterations to the shape of the user pod, such as setting `singleuser.extraContainers`.
+   - Significant alterations to the configuration of the user pod, such as setting `singleuser.extraContainers`.
    - Modifications to how NFS home directory storage is managed.

-   The goal here is that 2i2c is ultimately responsible for the configuration, so we do not want it to get too funky without us knowing about it.
-If you think what you are doing *might* be funky, err on the side of asking for review!
+As a general rule, when in doubt, ask for review :)

 ## Changing authentication related configuration